-- 177. In answer to the allegations in paragraph 177 of the ACSOC, the First Defendant: - (a) refers to and repeats paragraph 78 of this Defence and denies the existence of the "31 December 2020 True Financial Information" as pleaded in paragraph 78 of the ACSOC; and - (b) if the Plaintiffs establish the existence of the "31 December 2020 True Financial Information": - (i) refers to and repeats sub-paragraphs 72(e) and 73(b) of this Defence; and - (ii) otherwise denies paragraph 177 of the ACSOC.
+- 177. In answer to the allegations in paragraph 177 of the ACSOC, the First Defendant: - (a) refers to and repeats paragraph 78 of this Defence and denies the existence of the "31 December 2020 True Financial Information" as pleaded in paragraph 78 of the ACSOC; and - (b) if the Plaintiffs establish the existence of the "31 December 2020 True Financial Information": - (i) refers to and repeats sub-paragraphs 72(e) and 73(b) of this Amended Defence; and - (ii) otherwise denies paragraph 177 of the ACSOC. - 178.
+In answer to the allegations in paragraph 178 of the ACSOC, the First Defendant: - (a) admits sub-paragraph (a) refers to and repeats paragraph 78 of this Defence; and - (b) as to sub-paragraph (b): otherwise denies paragraph 178 of the ACSOC. - (i) admits that a reasonable person would have expected that, if the 31 December 2020 True Financial Information had been generally available, it would have had a material effect on the price or value of Downer Shares within the meaning of s 674(2) of the Corporations Act at some points in time during the Relevant Period; and - (ii) otherwise denies sub-paragraph (b).

-- 178. In answer to the allegations in paragraph 178 of the ACSOC, the First Defendant: - (a) refers to and repeats paragraph 78 of this Defence; and - (b) otherwise denies paragraph 178 of the ACSOC. - 179.
-In answer to the allegations in paragraph 179 of the ACSOC, the First Defendant: - (a) refers to and repeats paragraph 78 of this Defence; and - (b) otherwise denies paragraph 179 of the ACSOC. - 180.
-In answer to the allegations in paragraph 180 of the ACSOC, the First Defendant: - (a) refers to and repeats paragraph 177 of this Defence; - (b) if the Plaintiffs establish the existence of the "31 December 2020 True Financial Information", admits it did not communicate that information to the ASX until 27 February 2023; and - (c) otherwise denies paragraph 180 of the ACSOC. - 181.
+- 179. The First Defendant denies In answer to the allegations in paragraph 179 of the ACSOC, the First Defendant: - (a) refers to and repeats paragraph 78 of this Defence; and - (b) otherwise denies paragraph 179 of the ACSOC. - 180.
+The First Defendant admits In answer to the allegations in paragraph 180 of the ACSOC, the First Defendant: - (a) refers to and repeats paragraph 177 of this Defence; - (b) if the Plaintiffs establish the existence of the "31 December 2020 True Financial Information", admits it did not communicate that information to the ASX until 27 February 2023; and - (c) otherwise denies paragraph 180 of the ACSOC. - 181.
 The First Defendant denies the allegations in paragraph 181 of the ACSOC. - 182.
 The First Defendant denies the allegations in paragraph 182 of the ACSOC.